Binibining Pilipinas 2022

 Binibining Pilipinas 2022 was the 58th edition of Binibining Pilipinas.
-It took place at the Smart Araneta Coliseum in Quezon City, Metro Manila, Philippines on July 31, 2022.
+It took place at the Smart Araneta Coliseum in Quezon City, Philippines on July 31, 2022.

-At the end of the event, Hannah Arnold crowned Nicole Borromeo of Cebu as Binibining Pilipinas International 2022, Cinderella Obeñita crowned Gabrielle Basiano of Borongan, Eastern Samar, as Binibining Pilipinas Intercontinental 2022, Maureen Montagne crowned Chelsea Fernandez of Tacloban as Binibining Pilipinas Globe 2022, Samantha Panlilio crowned Roberta Tamondong of San Pablo, Laguna as Binibining Pilipinas Grand International 2022.
-Nicole Budol of Angono, Rizal was named 1st Runner-Up, and Stacey Gabriel of Cainta, Rizal was named 2nd Runner-Up.
+At the end of the event, Hannah Arnold crowned Nicole Borromeo of Cebu as Binibining Pilipinas International 2022; Cinderella Obeñita crowned Gabrielle Basiano of Borongan, Eastern Samar, as Binibining Pilipinas Intercontinental 2022; Maureen Montagne crowned Chelsea Fernandez of Tacloban as Binibining Pilipinas Globe 2022; and Samantha Panlilio crowned Roberta Tamondong of San Pablo, Laguna, as Binibining Pilipinas Grand International 2022.
+Nicole Budol of Angono, Rizal was named first runner-up while Stacey Gabriel of Cainta, Rizal, was named second runner-up.

 On August 29, 2022, Wilbert Tolentino, talent manager of Nicole Budol, brought the rights of Miss Planet Philippines.
-Budol was appointed as Miss Planet Philippines 2022.
+Budol was appointed Miss Planet Philippines 2022 to represent the country in the Miss Planet International competition.
 This was also the last year of Binibining Pilipinas Grand International title to be under Binibining Pilipinas after the franchise of Miss Grand Philippines will be transferred to a new organization.

 ABS-CBN broadcast the coronation night via Kapamilya Channel and free-to-air channels A2Z and TV5.
 The pageant was also simulcast on ABS-CBN's Metro Channel and livestreamed on iWantTFC and YouTube.
 The competition was hosted by Nicole Cordoves, Catriona Gray, Samantha Bernardo and Edward Barber.